Our Ambitions and Strategy

 • give them opportunities to return to learning throughout their lives

-The Student Support Policy and Disability Policy introduces student support as a key theme to support individuals of all backgrounds, abilities and aspirations in order to fulfil their potential through learning, achievement and progression and articulates our commitment to the Widening of Participation.
+The Student Support and Disability Policy communicates a framework of student support as a key theme to supporting individuals of all backgrounds, abilities and aspirations in order to fulfil their potential through learning, achievement and progression.

 Pre-entry advice and guidance

 The delivery of appropriate academic and pastoral guidance to all prospective and current students is an important strategic policy for LSST.

 The recruitment process starts with an open day where Admissions and faculty staff members deliver a presentation about the College.

 After that stage applicants are shortlisted and selected individuals are invited to attend an ‘Assessment Day’.
 Applicants complete the registration form, undertake an Initial Entry Test and an English and Numeracy test.
 They then complete the required SAPE (Screening for Accreditation of Prior Experience).

 Once everything is completed and an applicant’s documents are checked and verified, they are then interviewed by an academic staff member.
 This dialogue between an academic staff member and prospective student is crucial, and during the interview, staff members evaluate the applicant’s suitability for the programme as well as their intention and motivation to successfully complete their targeted qualification.

 During the interview, the academic staff member also identifies areas of improvement for an applicant.
 At that stage, it may also be the case that the interviewer refers the applicant to the Academic Support Centre in order to attend additional workshops.
 Upon successful completion of the admission process, and once the applicant accepts the offer to study, the form is sent to the Academic Support Centre for further reference.
 In our opinion, this helps our students in continuously improve their learning and employability skills.

 The final step before the programme commencement is Induction.
 During this day, new students are provided with important further information.